- Home

 Philosophy

-Successful completion of the requirements of the associate degree program in Health Information Management will prepare the student for entry-level employment as a health information manager by providing the basic knowledge,understanding, and skills required to transcribe medical dictation with accuracy, clarity, and timeliness, code diagnosis and procedures of the medical office and hospital setting by applying the principles of professional and ethical conduct.
+Successful completion of the requirements of the associate degree program in Health Information Technology will prepare the student for entry-level employment as a health information processor by providing the basic knowledge, understand, and skills required to work in a variety of healthcare settings, from receptionist to transcription, billing and coding to management.
+Health Information Technology provides the students with the skills to process data with accuracy, clarity, and timeliness, code diagnosis and procedures of the medical office and hospital setting by applying the principles of professional and ethical conduct, thus, becoming a vital link in the healthcare chain of our society.
+The Health Information Technology program provides lifelong skills for marketable performance.

-- Possess a large medical vocabulary and understand thehuman anatomy, physiology, diseases, diagnostic indications, drugs, and surgical and other procedures underlying that vocabulary.
+- Devise a large medical vocabulary and understand human anatomy, physiology, diseases, diagnostic indications, drugs, surgical, and other procedures using scientific knowledge and mathematical reasoning.

-- Be able to recognize, evaluate, and interpret inconsistencies, discrepancies, and inaccuracies in medical dictation and make appropriate corrections.
+- Identify, distinguish, and interpret inconsistencies, discrepanies, and inaccuracies in all medical office procedures and make appropriate corrections.

 The students' practicum experience may be at regional medical centers and/or physician’s offices in the four county area under supervision of medical record personnel.